 Tokens are the smallest units of a Python program and cannot be broken down further without losing their significance.
 They are the building blocks of the language’s syntax and are essential for the interpreter to understand and execute the code.

 Before diving into the next section, ensure you’re solid on Python essentials from basics to advanced level.
-If you are looking for a detailed Python career program, you can join GUVI’s Python Career Program with placement assistance.
+If you are looking for a detailed Python career program, you can join GUVI’s Python Course with placement assistance.
 You will be able to master the Multiple Exceptions, classes, OOPS concepts, dictionary, and many more, and build real-life projects.

 Learn how to perform recursion operations in Python.